SiliconLabs/amazon-sidewalk/documentation/example/amazon_sidewalk_dmp_soc_light/readme.md

 # Amazon Sidewalk - SoC Dynamic Multiprotocol Light

-This is a Dynamic Multiprotocol reference application demonstrating a light bulb that can be switched via Bluetooth or Amazon Sidewalk FSK.
+This is a Dynamic Multiprotocol reference application demonstrating a light bulb that can be switched via Bluetooth or Amazon Sidewalk (BLE or FSK radio layer).

 It allows a BLE central device to control the LED on the mainboard and receive button press notifications.
-To test this demo, install EFR Connect mobile application.
-Simultaneously this sample application leverages the Amazon Sidewalk protocol to connect to the cloud using sub-GHz FSK modulation.
+To test this demo, install Simplicity Connect mobile application.
+Simultaneously this sample application leverages the Amazon Sidewalk protocol to connect to the cloud using either BLE or sub-GHz FSK modulation.
 The Sidewalk endpoint connects to a gateway, allowing it to exchange data with the AWS cloud.

-The user interacts with the endpoint either by pressing the main board buttons, through the BLE EFR Connect application or through the AWS cloud by issuing CLI commands.
+The user interacts with the endpoint either by pressing the main board buttons, through the BLE Simplicity Connect application or through the AWS cloud by issuing CLI commands.

 You can learn more about Silicon Labs Multiprotocol libraries on [Silicon Labs website](https://www.silabs.com/wireless/multiprotocol?tab=learn).

-> **Ⓘ INFO Ⓘ**: This application can be used with Sidewalk-supported EFR32 series 2 xG28 SoC with at least 1024kB flash size.
+> **Ⓘ INFO Ⓘ**: This application can be used with Sidewalk-supported EFR32 series 2 SoC with at least 1024kB flash size.

 > **⚠ WARNING ⚠**: Sub-GHz communication occurs in the 900MHz band, a frequency open in the US but may be restricted in other regions.